 Crowdfunding has quickly become a popular way to obtain business financing.
 It’s gaining media attention as a cool, innovative way to get a business or project funded by interested folks.
 But is it really a great way to finance a business?

-Let me give you the short answer first – it can be a viable way to fund a business for certain products that have mass appeal.
-But in my opinion, it’s not a viable way to finance most businesses.
-And, there is an opportunity for serious backfire.
+Let me give you the short answer first: it can be a viable way to fund a business for certain products that have mass appeal.
+But, in my opinion, it’s not a viable way to finance most businesses.
+And there is an opportunity for serious backfire.
 By the way, I am not against crowdfunding at all.
 I am just very cautious, especially given all the hype that surrounds it and all the potential legal issues.

-A great use for crowfunding
+A great use for crowdfunding

 This information can be priceless and extremely useful for entrepreneurs.

 Obviously, having firm orders before manufacturing a product can do wonders for your bottom line.
 So, with these benefits…what’s not to like?
-Quite a bit actually.
+Quite a bit, actually.

-This may sound obvious, but whatever you disclose on the crowd sourcing site becomes public knowledge immediately.
+This may sound obvious, but whatever you disclose on the crowdsourcing site becomes public knowledge immediately.
 For a product idea, this means that you need to have all your patents and copyrights in place.
 If you don’t, you could end up giving away valuable information.